Calling of The Bears - A traditional Cherokee (Tsalagi) Winter Solstice Ritual and Ceremony

 Please arrive early to orientate yourself

-to the land and
+to the land and BE present.

 Additional “Need To Know” Information:

 Any person with an open, positive mind and a respectful intent are invited to attend.
 Please understand that indigenous traditions are based on key tenets of storytelling, respect and patience.
-You are encouraged to BE in silence during the preparation and sweat lodge experience.

 Cherokee Wisdom Keeper - Ceremonialist - Singer/Story-teller